natcap/invest.users-guide/source/en/urban_mental_health.rst

 preventable cases identified in the health impact assessment.

-For each spatial unit or pixel, the model multiplies the estimated number of preventable cases (PC) by the corresponding cost per case (e.g., in USD Purchasing Power Parity (PPP) or local currency units per user-defined), as shown in Equation (7).
+For each spatial unit or pixel, the model multiplies the estimated number of preventable cases (:math:`PC`) by the corresponding cost per case (e.g., in USD Purchasing Power Parity (PPP) or local currency units per user-defined), as shown in Equation (7).
 This cost can be any available cost estimates that the users can get or they are most interested in.